nicolasblanco/my-bnb-memories/README.md

 What's the idea/pitch?
 ----------------------

 MyBnbMemories is an experimental project.
+It should be currently used only by experimented developers.

 Airbnb prefers that his customers look towards their next trips: next trips = business and money.